cnrancher/docs-octopus/docs/en/adaptors/how-to-develop-adaptor.md

 ## Build management

-Adaptor follows the build management of Octopus, please view [Develop Octopus](./develop) for more details.
+Adaptor follows the build-management of Octopus, please view [Develop Octopus](./develop) for more details.
 Same as Octopus, Adaptor's management process consists of several stages with several actions.
 For convenience, the name of the action represents the current stage.
-The overall relationship of action flow are described as below:
+The overall relationship of action flow is described as below:

 ```text
         generate -> mod -> lint -> build -> package -> deploy